KonstantinosPetrakis/esco-skill-extractor/README.md

 # ESCO Skill Extractor

 This is a a tool that extract **ESCO skills from texts** such as job descriptions or CVs.
-It uses a special embedding model that allows prompts, called `instructor`.
+It uses a transformer and compares its embedding using cosine similarity.

 ## Installation